-As detailed in paragraph 1 of the principles-based bond definition, an initial determinant in the principles-based bond definition is whether the investment is a security that represents a creditor relationship in substance.
+As detailed in the principles-based bond definition, an initial determinant in the principles-based bond definition is whether the investment is a security that represents a creditor relationship in substance.
 Examples included intend to identify scenarios that do not reflect an in-substance creditor relationship.

 Example 1: Debt Instrument from SPV with Large Number of Diversified Equity Interests: A reporting entity invests in a debt instrument issued by a SPV that holds a large number of diversified equity interests with characteristics that support the production of predictable cash flows.
 The structure contains sufficient overcollateralization and liquidity provisions to ensure the production of adequate cash flows to service both principal and interest payments without significant reliance on refinancing or sale of the underlying equity investments.
 The debt instrument’s periodic principal or interest payments, or both, contractually vary based on the appreciation or depreciation of the equity interests held in the SPV.